 - Focus On Long-From Rather Than Keyword-Rich Content

 Keyword-rich content has always been an integral part of SEO, but 2017 saw a change in user interaction with this type of content.
 Those seeking detailed information around a topic of interest have become the key to ending the reign of keyword filled content.
 This has lead to the rise of long-form blog posts, which are enabling conversations more than ever.
-In 2018, expect the trend to continue as people look for in-depth resources before taking out their credit cards.
+While private blog networks are still enough to rank for many of the smaller niches – in 2018, expect the trend to continue as people look for in-depth resources before taking out their credit cards.
 Sites that recognize the rising demand and engage their users by posting longer content pieces will win big in the end.

 - Spotlight On Local Optimization

 With the rise of mobile searches, local SEO has naturally become important.
 Smartphone users, whether on the go or at home, use local queries to discover results related to local businesses, such as office addresses, hours of operation, and more.
 Also, half of the consumers who performed a local search on a mobile device visited a store within a day, which is much better than the 1 in 3 who searched with tablets/desktops.
 That means smartphone users with local search intent are already close to making a buying decision – something website owners should anticipate by claiming their local business listings and posting addresses.

 SEO is always evolving and requires site owners to stay on their toes.
 By focusing on these changes, you can put your website in the best position to climb high in the search engine results.